rifqitiko/KartenKrieg/README.md

 # KartenKrieg
-a simple card game made using Java with Object Oriented Programing Method to fulfill an assignment Inspired by the Game Gwent from The Witcher 3
+a simple card game made using Java with Object Oriented Programing Method to fulfill an assignment Inspired by the fame Gwent from The Witcher 3

 How it works:
 - The System will randomly make a deck and deal 2 players each a hand of 15 cards